Shru1969/Week2/README.md

 # Week2
-#visualization and data modal with graps
+visualization and data modal with graphs